Student Work: Graphic Design Education

 Publication Design

 Publication design remains an important foundation of contemporary graphic design because it teaches designers how to organize information, construct visual hierarchy, and guide a reader through content across space and time.
-While technologies, platforms, and the delivery methods of content continue to evolve, the fundamental principles learned through publication design, i.e. typography, sequencing, pacing, composition, rhythm, grid systems (or non-grid systems), hierarchy, and narrative structure, remain central to nearly every area of visual communication.
+While technologies and delivery methods of content continue to evolve, the fundamental principles learned through publication design, i.e. typography, sequencing, pacing, composition, rhythm, grid systems (or non-grid systems), hierarchy, and narrative structure, remain central to nearly every area of visual communication.
+The act of putting a publication together flies in the face of design classes that emphasize the creation of artifacts (websites, brochures, branding manuals, etc.) as its sole objective while deemphasizing process, thought, and evaluation.

 Gyara Reyes Bonilla, George Mason University, Spring 2026, cover design and illustration image